guns/optparse-clj/README.markdown

 `"--host=HOSTNAME"` (the equals sign is optional), the option is interpreted as requiring an argument.

-The following `:key value` options are supported in option vectors:
+The following option pairs are supported in option vectors:

 Key             | Value
 --------------- | ----------------------------------------------------------------
-`:default`      | Default value of option `:default-desc` | A string representing the default value in the summary; defaults to the string representation of `:default` `:parse-fn`     | A function that receives the required option argument string and returns the interpreted value
+`:key`          | The key to use in the options map; defaults to `long-opt` keywordized `:default`      | Default value of option `:default-desc` | A string representing the default value in the summary; defaults to the string representation of `:default` `:parse-fn`     | A function that receives the required option argument string and returns the interpreted value